A couple enjoy time together, secure in the knowledge that their retirement savings plans are on track.

 • Inherit the IRA

-• Do I need to join Wasatch Peaks Credit Union to open this account?
+• Do I need to join Wasatch Peaks Credit Union to open a Traditional IRA?

 Yes, you need to join the credit union, and becoming a member is easy!
 You simply need to meet these criteria: